5 Things to Do When Visiting Prague, Czech Republic

 The Czech Republic has the world’s highest per capita beer consumption.
 No matter where you drink your drinks, beer is definitely on the list of things to do in Prague.
 Check out our list of the best places to drink delicious beer in Prague and create your beer tour of the city of 100 Spiers.

 As you may know, Prague has many places to drink a beer.
 The Czech Republic is legendary for its beer, and Prague is a paradise for beer lovers.
-The Czech Republic is the champion of the world’s largest beer consumption per capita, and Prague, its largest city, remains the undisputed epicenter.
+The Czech Republic is the champion of the world’s most significant beer consumption per capita, and Prague, its largest city, remains the undisputed epicenter.